-Dr. Crammond specializes in behavioral and systems-level neurophysiology, examining the neuronal substrates of higher cognitive processes such as movement planning and speech in and the functional interactions between, the cerebral cortex and basal ganglia, and the mechanisms underlying motor control and movement disorders.
+Dr. Crammond specializes in intra-operative neurophysiological monitoring (IONM) and in systems-level, behavioral neurophysiology, examining the neuronal substrates of higher cognitive processes such as movement planning and speech and the functional interactions between, the cerebral cortex and basal ganglia, and the mechanisms underlying motor control and movement disorders.

 Dr. Crammond is the associate director for microelectrode recording and subcortical mapping for the Movement Disorder Surgery Program at UPMC.
 Dr. Crammond is the chairman of the American Board of Neurophysiologic Monitoring (ABNM).